Codrineye/PerfectTower-by-d0sboots/README.md

 It should take a second or two to draw the whole map.
 Much longer than that indicates an issue with turbo exec.

 ## Adventure AI
-This is an updated version of leon.adventure AI.\
+This is an updated version of leon.adventure AI.<br>
 You can find the AI [here](https://github.com/d0sboots/TPTAdventure#arcade-adventure-full-auto-script)

 ## Timed Task Looping